Upgrade your website with cohesive IM and Live Chat strengths

 • Verifying the deposited funds on a smartphone.

 You should have feedback experiences in place at all three touchpoints.
-Then by identifying target customers, create customer personas and focus towards your customer experience program.
+Then by identifying target customers, create customer personas and focus on your customer experience program.

 Secondly, outline the journey for how customers engage with your institution.
 Start your journey map with the first point of contact and each next step and all potential steps until the journey is complete.